Claudia Chaufan

 The geopolitics of sanctions policy - This project is a critical analysis of the policy of sanctions and its implications for populations living under sanctions, especially those imposed by the Canadian state.
 The first stage consists of a systematic review of the health effects of sanctions; the second stage is an analysis of the discursive treatment of this policy in the medical literature and the implications of this treatment for public policy and global health justice.

-Critical pedagogy and student engagement - This project assesses student experience with cooperative, active learning approaches and training in critical policy studies.
-The focus is on the success of these techniques and approaches in online environments.
+Critical pedagogy and student engagement - This project assesses student experience with cooperative and active learning approaches as they apply to critical social, health and policy studies.
+It is part of my continuing engagement with scholarly teaching.

 Research Projects